argilla-io/argilla/docs/_source/getting_started/argilla.md

 | [🏘️ Community](/community/contributing)                                         | Everything about for **developers and contributing**              |
 | [🗺️ Roadmap](https://github.com/orgs/argilla-io/projects/10/views/1)            | Our **future plans**                                              |

+## 🛠️ Project Architecture

+Argilla is built on 5 core components:

+- **Argilla SDK**: A Python SDK which is installable with `pip install argilla`.
+To interact with the Argilla Server and the Argilla UI.
+It provides an API to manage the data, configuration and annotation workflows.
+- **Argilla Server**: The core of Argilla is a *Python FastAPI* server that manages the data, by pre-processing it and storing it in the vector database.
+Also, it stores application information in the relational database.
+It provides a REST API to interact with the data from the Python SDK and the Argilla UI.
+It also provides a web interface to visualize the data.
+- **Relational Database**: A relational database to store the metadata of the records and the annotations. *SQLite* is used as the default built-in option and is deployed separately with the Argilla Server but a separate *PostgreSQL* can be used too.
+- **Argilla Vector Database**: A vector database to store the records data and perform scalable vector similarity searches and basic document searches.
+We currently support *ElasticSearch* and *AWS OpenSearch* and they can be deployed as separate Docker images.
+- **Argilla UI**: A web application to visualize and annotate your data, users and teams.
+It is built with *Vue.js* and is directly deployed alongside the Argilla Server within our Argilla Docker image.

 ## 📏 Principles

 - **Open**: Argilla is free, open-source, and 100% compatible with major NLP libraries (Hugging Face transformers, spaCy, Stanford Stanza, Flair, etc.).
 In fact, you can **use and combine your preferred libraries** without implementing any specific interface.